 Minimum Qualifications Required

-- B.A. in Computer Science or related field; or experience working in a field related to Computer Science
+- B.A. in French, or related field; or experience working in a field related to language instruction and/or education.

 - Experience working with middle and/or high school-age individuals/groups.